Ericsson/ered/README.md

 * `{reconnect_wait, non_neg_integer()}`

-  How long to wait to reconnect after a failed connect attempt
+  How long to wait to reconnect after a failed connect attempt.

 * `{info_pid, none | pid()}`

-  Pid to send status messages to
+  Pid to send status messages to.

 * `{resp_version, 2..3}`

-  What RESP (REdis Serialization Protocol) version to use
+  What RESP (REdis Serialization Protocol) version to use.

 * `{node_down_timeout, non_neg_integer()}`